whoisyouwhoisme/LYWSD02-Reading-and-changing-data/README.md

 And you get `[5D][6A][2F][95]` with `[03]` at the end, which means +3 hours relative to UTC.

-In decimals it mean `1567240085`, we convert this unix epoch time into a normal human language, and we get `Saturday, 31 August 2019 year, 8:28:05`, if we add that last byte with the time zone, we will get the real time at which the data was received `Saturday, 31 August 2019 year, 11:28:05`
+In decimals it mean `1567240085`.

+We convert this unix epoch time into a normal human language, and we get `Saturday, 31 August 2019 year, 8:28:05`

+If we add that last byte with the time zone, we will get the real time at which the data was received `Saturday, 31 August 2019 year, 11:28:05`